 3. Mason Jar Blender

 What’s the kitchen appliance you use the most?
 For us, our blender gets a lot of love.
 From smoothies, whipped cream, lattes, and even sauces, we use our blender whenever we can.
 But one thing I don’t love about using the blender is all the dishes.
 Ours has a huge glass pitcher and it’s such a pain to wash, especially for a single serving of something.

 I recently discovered that the blade attachment on my blender pitcher can actually be screwed off and fits on the mouth of a regular mason jar.
 Now whenever I want have homemade pumpkin spice latte, I can fill up the jar, screw on the blade and blend away.
 Screw off the blade and it’s ready to drink straight from the jar!

 4. Three Words: SHEET.
 PAN.
 EGGS.

 My sweet, wonderful husband.
 He is so good at so many things.
 Being punctual is not one of those things.
 Most mornings, his breakfast is anything that he can grab on the go.
-Unfortunately, most things you can grab and go like muffins, bananas and toast aren’t very filling, and now that it’s getting colder, smoothies aren’t very appealing either.
+Unfortunately, most things you can grab and go like muffins, bananas, and toast aren’t very filling.

 Did you know that you can cook a big batch of scrambled eggs in the oven?